paulo626/paulo626/README.md

 ###

-<p align="left">My name is Paulo Rogerio Frnceschini Pizza and I'm a student from Brazil</p>
+<p align="left">My name is Paulo Rogerio Franceschini Pizza and I'm a student from Brazil</p>

 ###